How to Concatenate in Google Sheets (Combine Cell Data)

 By

-Understanding the CONCATENATE Function in Google Sheets
+Understanding CONCATENATE in Google Sheets

 The CONCATENATE Google Sheets Syntax

-The CONCATENATE Google Sheets function allows you to combine the values in cells quickly.
-You can find the full syntax at Google, or just read on for an easier explanation.
-As you know, I like to break down how functions operate in order to use them correctly.
-Here is the syntax of the CONCATENATE Google Sheets function:
+As you know, I like to break down how functions operate to use them correctly.
+Therefore, below is the syntax of the CONCATENATE Google Sheets function:

 CONCATENATE(string1, [string2, ...])